-The partial realisations generated a net gain of \$34.6m over the life of the fund.
-Detailed descriptions of the partial realisations are at the end of the report.
+The partial realisations generated a net gain of \$23.5m over the life of the fund.
+Detailed descriptions of the partial realisations are at the end of this report.

-During the year, the Board approved capital distributions of \$41.8m paid by way of redemption.
-The Board declared an income distribution by way of dividend of \$4.25m or \$0.0245 per share which was paid in January 2018, bringing the amount approved/distributed to shareholders (capital and an income distribution by way of dividend) since inception to \$194m (or 54% of original capital).
-The ratio of total value (capital distributions approved and paid an income distribution by way of dividend, buybacks, and current NAV) to original capital increased to 106% based on gains in NAV and cash generated during the period.
+During 2018 capital distributions of \$19.2m were paid to investors by way of share redemptions and \$2.1m by an income distribution by way of dividend.
+This brings total distributions (capital and an income distribution by way of dividend) paid and approved to date to \$215.3m, or 60% of investors' original capital, since the realisation phase for this share class began.
+The ratio of total value (capital distributions, income distribution by way of dividend, buybacks and current NAV) to original capital was 104%.